How the Brownlee Brothers Made History in Rio

 As she recalls, in the six months “prior to the 2012 Olympics, he’d done hardly any [dry-land] running.
 So when he got on the line, he knew he could swim, he knew he was going to be able to bike, but he didn’t know how his ankle was going to hold up.
 And as it turned out, he did the fastest 10K.”

-The Endless Pool retained its rehabilitative role this time around.
+Their Endless Pools model retained its rehabilitative role this time around.
 Alistair suffered a stress fracture to his ankle just nine months ago.
 As he maintained one of the leading positions on the bike, and then as he took a commanding lead over his co-front-runner, Jonny, in the run, the injury seemed a distant memory.